imanlab/DeepProMPs_strawberry_rtp/README.md

 ### Code

-In the description you will find all the necessary code to replicate and modify the project
+In the description you will find all the necessary code to replicate and modify the project.

 ### Results